 Nissan Frontier Interior

-- "Both cab types provide useful space behind the front seats.
-Some thoughtful small-items storage up front, though the console's shallow tray needs a rubber mat to keep objects from sliding around." -- Consumer Guide
+- "The rear seats in both cab styles have useful cargo space, provided nobody is sitting back there.
+Nissan provides plenty of small-items storage up front, though the center console's shallow tray would benefit from a rubber mat to keep phones and keys from sliding around." -- Consumer Guide (2013)

 Next Steps: Nissan Frontier

-- Search used Nissan Frontier for sale (3,738 listings)
+- Search used Nissan Frontier for sale (5,364 listings)

 - See Compact Pickup Trucks rankings